 According to a survey, we ran in the first quarter of this year; most people’s budgets are stretched.
 51% of respondents in the survey indicated they couldn’t make debt repayments, and 41% overspent on their credit cards.
-These two statistics show that there are no extra cash.
+These two statistics show that there is no extra cash.
 If South Africans don’t have enough funds to make payments on debt, the chances are little that they’ll put some cash away for savings.

 From the above statistics, it’s no surprise that 55% of participants don’t have a savings plan in place.
 Which isn’t good news since a savings plan is an absolute necessity.
 Whether you want to save for retirement or to buy something like a car or house, you will need a plan to get there.